PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed their M3 Core Clerkship in Surgery.

 COMPETENCIES: Invasive procedures necessary for resuscitation of major trauma victims, interpretation of critical care data including hemodynamic parameters, ventilator management.

-INSTRUCTIONAL FEATURES: The student will actively assess about 40 trauma patients/week and will learn to perform basic resuscitative procedures such as chest tube insertions, peritoneal lavage and central venous access.
+INSTRUCTIONAL FEATURES: The student will actively assess about 40 trauma patients/week and will learn to perform basic resuscitative procedures such as chest tube insertions, FAST ultrasound, laceration repair and central venous access.
 Education opportunities include teaching rounds with faculty twice/week, formal lectures/case presentations twice/week, and active participation in the out-patient clinic for trauma patients.
 Participation in a wide variety of operative procedures is highly recommended, but not mandatory.

 ASSESSMENT: Based on direct attending surgeon interactions with input from resident staffs.